Academic integrity and student conduct

 If an allegation of academic misconduct has been made against you, there are several sources of help, advice and support:

-• Student Services offers confidential and free online counselling or face-to-face counselling if you're experiencing anxiety or stress during the misconduct process.
+- Student Support and Wellbeing Services offers confidential and free online counselling or face-to-face counselling if you're experiencing anxiety or stress during the misconduct process.

 Reporting misconduct